MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/set-up-a-custom-do-not-rewrite-urls-list-with-atp.md

 |Exchange Online Organization Management |Exchange admin center ([https://outlook.office365.com/ecp](https://outlook.office365.com/ecp)) <br>or <br>  PowerShell cmdlets (See [Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell)) |

 > [!TIP]
-> To learn more about roles and permissions, see [Permissions in the Office 365 Security & Compliance Center](permissions-in-the-security-and-compliance-center.md).
+> To learn more about roles and permissions, see [Permissions in the Security & Compliance Center](permissions-in-the-security-and-compliance-center.md).

 ### To view or edit a custom "do not rewrite" URLs list